DiSHACLed/demonstrator/README.md

 Datasets linked with shapes via dcterms:conformsTo (other options are possible according to [the specification](https://dishacled.github.io/discovery-specification/), does not matter if the discovery algorithm is used):

+- [ ] Update https://dishacled-api.azurewebsites.net/api/v1/catalog with the services and shapes of datasets and services

 ```
 :dishacled-catalogue
   a dcat:Catalog;